Can Machines Help Us Answering Question 16 in Datasheets, and In Turn Reflecting on Inappropriate Content?: Answering Datasheet Question 16 for ImageNet and OpenImages

 \section{Answering Datasheet Question 16 for ImageNet and OpenImages}

 Now we have everything together to provide an exemplary datasheet documentation, here for the CV datasets ImageNet \cite{deng2009imagenet} and OpenImages \cite{Kuznetsova2020theopen}.
-To identify inappropriate content within the datasets, we used the public available ViT-B/16 variant of CLIP steered by SMID-based optimized prompts.
+To identify inappropriate content within the datasets, we used the public available ViT-B/16\footnote{In our repository we default to the even larger ViT-L/14 variant which was released after submission of this manuscript.} variant of CLIP steered by SMID-based optimized prompts.
 We observed that shifting the negative threshold to a rating of $1.5$ instead of $2.5$ provides a conservative but reliable classifier; hence we determined the prompts with these corresponding few-shot examples.
 For the documentation process we utilized the ResNet50x16 MAGMA model and generated 10 captions ($k=5$ using a temperature of $\tau=0.1$ and $k=5$ using $\tau=0.4$) for each images.
-Additionally to the following documentations, we provide Python notebooks with the corresponding images along with the classifier in our public repository\footnote{\url{https://github.com/ml-research/OffImgDetectionCLIP}}.
+Additionally to the following documentations, we provide Python notebooks with the corresponding images along with the classifier in our public repository.\footnote{\url{https://github.com/ml-research/Q16}}